125 years of exceptional education for girls

 The Sisters formally passed the School to a Board of Management in 1972.
 Their traditions and values continue to inspire and guide the workings of the School today.
 We are a proud of our heritage and celebrate our history in the timeline below.

-Contributions and enquiries regarding the Schools archives may be directed to our Head of Marketing and Communications Amanda Mackinnon.
+Contributions and enquiries regarding the Schools archives may be directed to our Head of Philanthropy, Ms Lisa Harris.

 At the end of the 1880’s the population of Hobart was approximately 25,000 and growing both by birth and immigration.
 Only six schools served a student population of approximately 3000.
 Dean Dundas controversially proposed a Sisterhood should undertake women’s work in the Diocese.
 The need for social and educational work in Tasmania was eventually recognized and the Dean and Bishop Montgomery ‘sold’ the Sisterhood to the Diocese for general ‘home mission’ work.
 The Sisters had other ideas though and were determined that their role would be in the creation of a school.

 After departing Kilburn, England on August 4 1892, seven Sisters of the Church arrived in Hobart aboard the RMS Coptic.
 They were welcomed by Dean Dundas and the Lord Mayor of Hobart.
 Sisters May, Lucy, Hannah, Rose, Irene, Bridget and Phyllis were accompanied by Miss Lang, Miss Roche, Lily Gardner and five orphans – Linette, Mary, Ethel, Alice and Nettie.